 In positions where a criminal background check is appropriate and relevant to the job, a national criminal database search can play an important role in casting a wider net by looking at potential records from more than 3,000 jurisdictions in the U.S. In this regard, a national criminal database search can provide useful “pointers” to guide specific local criminal searches.

 Similar to national criminal database searches, state-level criminal records checks should be supplemented and verified by specific local jurisdiction searches as determined by activity uncovered in the statewide search.
 While statewide searches are useful in some situations, they can present serious limitations in others.
 A statewide criminal records search often does not reflect the current status of the local jurisdiction records.

-Also, while jurisdictions are mandated to report to the statewide repository, in reality there is very little mechanism to make sure that every jurisdiction reports properly.
-So you cannot be certain of the coverage.
+Also, while jurisdictions are mandated to report to the statewide repository, in reality, the coverage and quality of these searches vary by state.
 Finally, and importantly, statewide data very often lacks disposition information so while you may find out about an arrest, the outcomes may not be found.
-If you knowingly rely on a statewide search as the end-all-be-all source of criminal records you will be standing on weak legal ground.

 When to use a statewide criminal records search: